Hypergolic propellant: History

-The fact that turpentine may spontaneously combust when mixed with nitric acid was discovered as early as the late 17th century by Frederick Slare, but it remained a scientific curiosity for centuries until it was proposed to use it for rocket-assisted take off during WWII.
+The fact that turpentine may spontaneously combust when mixed with nitric acid was discovered in the late 17th century by Frederick Slare, but it remained a scientific curiosity for centuries until it was proposed to use it for rocket-assisted take off during WWII.

 In 1935, Hellmuth Walter discovered that hydrazine hydrate was hypergolic with high-test peroxide of 80–83%.
 He was probably the first to discover this phenomenon, and set to work developing a fuel.
 Prof. Otto Lutz assisted the Walter Company with the development of C-Stoff, which contained 30% hydrazine hydrate, 57% methanol, and 13% water, and spontaneously ignited with high-strength hydrogen peroxide.
 BMW developed engines burning a hypergolic mix of nitric acid with various combinations of amines, xylidines, and anilines.

 Hypergolic propellants were discovered independently, for the second time, in the U.S. by GALCIT and Navy Annapolis researchers in 1940.
 They developed engines powered by aniline and red fuming nitric acid.
 Robert Goddard, Reaction Motors, and Curtiss-Wright worked on aniline/nitric acid engines in the early 1940s, for small missiles and jet assisted take-off (JATO).
-The project resulted in the successful JATO of several Martin PBM and PBY bombers, but the project was disliked because of the toxic properties of both fuel and oxidizer, as well as the high freezing point of aniline.
+The project resulted in the successful JATO of several Martin PBM and PBY bombers, but the project was disliked because of the toxic properties of both fuel and oxidizer, as well as the high freezing point of aniline (−6.3 °C).
 The second problem was eventually solved by the addition of small quantities of furfuryl alcohol to the aniline.